adamfranco/viewer/README.txt

    accessibility.
  - Moved stand-alone viewer's onresize declaration out of the body tag and into the script to allow for valid XHTML 1.0.
+ - Now can take in a slide index with which to start display.
+Useful for displaying items in the middle of large result sets.

 ******************************